 You research and choose the schools that you want to apply for.
 You can apply for up to four schools.
 You should check if your child will be eligible for travel assistance to your chosen schools.
 If your child is not eligible for free home to school transport it will be your responsibility as a parent to get your child to and from school.

 You should try to do this as early as possible.

 Step 2: Complete the application

 - You complete the application and return it to the local authority where you live.

 - You submit supporting documents with your application if you are applying under exceptional social or medical criteria.

 Step 3: Complete any supplementary forms

 Some schools also ask for a supplementary form in addition to the application form.
 Check our directory of Surrey schools to find out if a school asks for a supplementary form and download the form.

-Where a supplementary form is needed, you must complete and return this to the school by their closing date.
+Where a supplementary form is needed, you must complete and return this to the address stated on the form, by the closing date.

 Step 4: Applications are assessed

 Applications are ranked according to each school's criteria.
-We then determine the best offer that can be made based on the order of preferences on your application form.
+We then determine the best offer that can be made based on the order of preferences on your application.

 Step 5: We offer you a place